Rhea Ripley: Feud with Liv Morgan and Judgment Day's betrayal (2024–2025)

-On 8 April episode of Raw, Ripley was attacked in a backstage segment by Liv Morgan, during which Ripley legitimately injured her right arm and was forced to vacate the championship the following week, ending her reign at 380 days, tying Bayley's record as the longest-reigning Women's World Champion.
+On 8 April episode of Raw, Ripley was attacked in a backstage segment by Liv Morgan, during which Ripley legitimately injured her right arm and was forced to vacate the championship the following week, ending her first reign at 380 days, tying Bayley's record as the longest-reigning Women's World Champion.
 During Ripley's absence, the storyline continued when Morgan began seducing Dominik, who resisted Morgan's efforts, but accidentally helped her win the Women's World Championship from Lynch at King and Queen of the Ring.
 Morgan also began interfering in The Judgment Day's matches to their advantage.
 After a three-month hiatus, Ripley returned on 8 July episode of Raw, confronting Morgan and Dominik.